-You may pay your balance due in full by your due date, or you can elect to enroll in a NWACC payment plan and pay in installments over time instead.
-Our optional payment plan is designed to help families spread out the balance due on the student account over a series of regular installments.
+You may pay your balance due in full by your payment due date, or you can elect to enroll in a NWACC payment plan and pay in installments over time.
+The optional payment plan is designed to help you spread out your account balance over a series of regular installments.

-- Making a partial payment does not automaticaly enroll you in a payment plan.
+- Making a partial payment does not automatically enroll you in a payment plan.

 - There is a $30 non-refundable fee that is due at time you sign up.